alpine-docker/flake8/README.md

 # The Processes to build this image

-* enable travis ci cronjob on this repo to run build daily on master branch
+* Enable Travis CI cronjob on this repo to run build daily on master branch
-* check if there are new tags/releases announced
+* Check if there are new tags/releases announced in flake8 via Github REST API
-* match the exist tags
+* Match the exist docker image tags via Hub.docker.io REST API
-* if not found, build the image with latest tag and push to hub.docker.com
+* If not matched, build the image with latest version as tag and push to hub.docker.com